Jahia/widen-asset-picker/README.md

 8. The content can be used by a jContent Page.
 This module provides jContent views for different type of widen asset (image, video...).

-9. The jContent views use the widen CDN URL (aka *embeds.templated.url* property) to get and render the content in a webpage. the use of a Widen CDN ensures good loading performance as well as the proper functioning of widen statistics.
+9. The jContent views use the widen CDN URL (aka *embeds.templated.url* property) to get and render the content in a webpage.
+The Widen CDN improves performance when assets load and alllows Widen to collect statistics.

 10. The Widen asset is render into the website